OpenHumans/GSoC/00_ideas.md

 [the already existing API client on GitHub along with issues ](https://github.com/OpenHumans/open-humans-api/issues).

 This project requires basic skills in Python to extend the API client library.
 In addition some web application experience with Django/Python is required.
-Students will learn how to build a Python library that can be used to connect with APIs and how build a reusable web application.
+Interns will learn how to build a Python library that can be used to connect with APIs and how build a reusable web application.
 This project can be mentored by [Mad](https://github.com/madprime) and/or [Bastian](https://github.com/gedankenstuecke).

 [Documentation about the Open Humans OAuth2 API can be found on our website](https://www.openhumans.org/direct-sharing/oauth2-features/).
 Additionally, we have [Wiki page that lists our API endpoints](https://github.com/OpenHumans/open-humans/wiki/API-endpoints).